benduong2001/benduong2001.github.io/index.md

 # Welcome to My Portfolio Website

-Hello, I am **Benson Duong**.
-I am a Data Science student at the University of California, San Diego, learning about the fields of data science, programming, analysis, statistics, and machine learning.
+Hello, I am **Benson Duong**, a Data Science student at the University of California, San Diego, learning about the fields of data science, programming, analysis, statistics, and machine learning.
 My projects and work have a recurring interest in social data, looking into business data or map data.

 <!--* In my work and projects, I've handled with all aspects of the data science project process for actionable, business impact:
   * Using ETL to retrieve online raw data and transform them to be usable for analysis and modeling